Scott-Lab-QBI/Scholz_et_al_2025_DLC-SLEAP_Analysis/README.md

 ## Usage

 The entire analysis pipeline is run from a single script, `run_demo.py`, which is configured by a YAML file.
+These instructions now are if you want to run the workflow for your own videos (NOT ``demo_dlc_output.h5``)

 ### 1. Configure the Analysis